saifalseedi/edison/go/README.md

 ### Example 2 (temperature.go)

 The `temperature.go` example uses a Grove Temperature Sensor.
-The sensor outputs a analog value for the temperature in Celsius that is then sent to the relayr Cloud.
+The sensor outputs an analog value for the temperature in Celsius that is then sent to the relayr Cloud.

 First, prepare the hardware by connecting the *Grove temperature sensor* to the **Analog Pin 3 (A3)**.